Title IV-E Child Welfare Training Fellowship

 - Students must select the Families and Children concentration.

 - Full program students (53 credits) entering the M.S.W.
-Program in 2016 or 2017 are eligible for up to 4 semesters of support (there are no awards for summer study).
+Program in 2018 are eligible for up to 4 semesters of support (there are no awards for summer study).

-- Students with Advanced Standing entering the M.S.W. program in 2016 or 2017 are eligible for up to 3 semesters of support (there are no awards for summer study).
+- Students with Advanced Standing entering the M.S.W. program in 2018 are eligible for up to 3 semesters of support (there are no awards for summer study).

 - This award is available to students who are U.S. citizens or permanent residents.